sentgine/db/README.md

 If you discover any security-related issues, please email sentgine@gmail.com instead of using the issue tracker.

 ## Credits
 **DB** is built and maintained by Adrian Navaja.
-Special gratitude to the esteemed Database Specialist Consultant, Dodie Batoctoy.
-Connect with Dodie on ([LinkedIn](https://www.linkedin.com/in/dodie-batoctoy-56833865/)) for expert insights.
 - Check out some cool tutorials and stuff on [YouTube](https://www.youtube.com/@sentgine)!
 - Catch my latest tweets and updates on [Twitter](https://twitter.com/sentgine) (formerly X)!
 - Let's connect on a more professional note over on [LinkedIn](https://www.linkedin.com/in/adrian-navaja/)!
 - For more information about me and my work, visit my website: [sentgine.com](https://www.sentgine.com/).
+- A special acknowledgment goes to Dodie Batoctoy, the esteemed Database Specialist Consultant, for significantly enhancing the capabilities of the query builder to support complex edge cases.
+Dodie's expertise has been invaluable to this project.For more expert insights, connect with Dodie Batoctoy on ([LinkedIn](https://www.linkedin.com/in/dodie-batoctoy-56833865/)).

 ## License
 The MIT License (MIT).
 Please see the [LICENSE](https://github.com/sentgine/db/blob/main/LICENSE) file for more information.